jgsogo/sokoban/README.md

 ## Example usage

 File `sokoban.pl` loads the data for the desired level.
-By default it is `level1`, modify it line `sokoban.pl:46` to play with any of the provided examples or create one on your own.
+By default it is `level1`, modify it in line `sokoban.pl:46` to play with any of the provided examples or create one on your own.
 Afterwards, execute the following queries in Prolog (SWI-Prolog):

 ```